trusheim/Django-WebAuth/README.md

 	* admin.site.login_template = 'webauth/admin_redirect.html'
 	* urlpatterns = patterns('', ... (r'^webauth/', include('webauth.urls')), ... )
 * Important: if you are in a production environment, DO NOT install wa-authenticate-test.php, and DO NOT install your shared secret into that script; otherwise, malicious users can use that script to login as anyone!
+* Important: the Django page (RETURN_URL) must be served over HTTPS.
+If it is not served over HTTPS, then session hijacking attacks are possible for anyone who can read the URLs requested on the Django server (e.g., anyone who is sniffing local traffic.)

 ## Examples
 Here's a typical request cycle: